 Art History introduces you to cultural diversity.

-It is certain that people in the past were a little extravagant… Well, not Kardashian style, but sort of.
+People in the past were a little extravagant… Well, not Kardashian style, but sort of.
 They sure did stuff that we could find bizarre and out of manners nowadays.
-Through Art History we get used to deal with such oddities (and not just us in the mirror).
+Through Art History we get used to dealing with such oddities (and not just us in the mirror).
 Different cultures become familiar and more related to us than we thought possible.
 Thus, cultural diversity is introduced to our lives to make us as comfortable as El Bosco’s figures in The Garden of Earthly Delights.

 Art History trains you to deal and manage oodles of images in little time.